SESSIONS

 Workshop Session 3: The Cooperative Network Panel

 Cooperative networks exist to bring together churches and leaders to plant more churches.
-See how some networks increase success rates and reduce wasted resources by
+See how some networks increase success rates and reduce wasted resources by centralizing the recruiting, training, funding and planting of churches.

 Time: Wednesday, 2:30 – 3:30pm